neutrons/multiphonon/README.md

 ## Run tests
 Tests are run automatically at [travis CI](https://travis-ci.org/sns-chops/multiphonon/builds).

-To manually run tests that do not depend on mantid, install multiphonon, clone this repository, and cd into the new directory, and then run
+To manually run the minimal test suite, install multiphonon, clone this repository, and run

-    $ py.test -m "not needs_mantid"
+    $ cd multiphonon/tests && py.test -m "not needs_mantid and not needs_ipywe"

 If mantid was installed, you can run all tests by